best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 That said, there are situations where some seemingly cryptic identifiers make sense.
 Using single letters to name variables is suitable when implementing methodologies from underlying mathematical notation.

 However, even in these cases one must make sure that the formulas being implemented are clear, readily available to the reader and are consistently reflected in the code throughout the implementation of the mathematical portion.
+Citing the source o

 In other cases, using variable names that contain a few (3 or so) informative words can drastically improve the readability of your code.
-How these words are seperated (be it `CamelCase` or `snake_case`) will depend on your language of choice.
+How these words are separated (be it `CamelCase` or `snake_case`) will depend on your language of choice.

 ````{tabs}